 Exactly one second after I said that, I realized it was because I had no idea where to start with a website and it was my fear of failure was telling me to just make it easy.
 I had watched a couple Youtube videos back home about Shopify, but I had not really focused or paid much attention.

 The next day he had some appointments, and I had a lot of product to edit so and I sat at the Mcdonalds in the old train station for 5 hours.
 This is THE nicest McDonalds your eyes have ever seen.
 It was like sitting in a palace.
-By the time I stood up, I had almost built my full website.
+A plain quarter pounder, large fries, and 3 lattes later, I had almost built my full website.

 I couldn’t believe it.
 A year before, I had no idea how to edit a picture in any way, I could barely even open up my Facebook page, and now I had just built my own website, created my company logos and professionally edited all of our product pictures.
 Who the hell was I?